April 13, 2024, 9:20 am | Read time: 2 minutes

 Does the solar system generate less electricity than agreed upon after installation?
-Owners do not have to accept this, as a recent ruling demonstrates.
+Owners do not have to accept this, as a recent court ruling shows.

-There is also a right to compensation for PV systems, such as when they are delivered late or do not provide sufficient performance.
-A court ruling from Bielefeld strengthens the position of the owners.
-What was the specific issue in the case?
+There is also a right to compensation for PV systems, such as when delivery is delayed or the system does not perform adequately.
+A court ruling from Bielefeld strengthens the position of owners.
+What was the specific case about?

 Compensation for PV System After Several Defects

-Also interesting: When a Photovoltaic System on the Roof Is Worthwhile
+Also of interest: When a Photovoltaic System on the Roof is Worthwhile

 In the case, the plaintiff had ordered two photovoltaic systems that had several defects.
-First, they were connected after the agreed-upon time, and second, they did not deliver the agreed performance.
+First, they were connected later than agreed, and second, they did not deliver the agreed performance.

 The plaintiff suffered financial damage because she could use or feed less electricity into the grid.
 She demanded that the executing company rectify the defects and provide compensation.